Burwell v. Hobby Lobby

 David and Barbara Green founded Hobby Lobby in a garage.
 From the beginning, it has been a family business—David worked an extra job to support his family, Barbara mailed out orders, and their children glued picture frames at the kitchen table in exchange for money to buy baseball cards.
 Hobby Lobby has since grown from one 300-square-foot store to more than 700 stores across the country, becoming one of the nation’s leading arts and crafts retailers.
 Their success story is a true example of the American dream.

-Devout Christians, the Green family seeks to honor God by “operating their company in a manner consistent with Biblical principles.”
+The Greens are devout Christians who seek to honor God by “operating their company in a manner consistent with Biblical principles.”
 All stores are closed on Sundays and only operate 66 hours per week to allow employees to spend evenings and Sundays with their families.
 The Greens start all full-time hourly workers at more than double the federal minimum wage because they believe in treating people well.

 A mandate that violates the Green family’s faith

-The government’s HHS Mandate required the Greens to provide insurance coverage for potentially life-terminating drugs and devices, contrary to the family’s religious convictions—or pay millions of dollars in fines to the IRS.
+In 2011, the government’s HHS Mandate required the Greens to provide insurance coverage for potentially life-terminating drugs and devices, contrary to the family’s religious convictions—or pay millions of dollars in fines to the IRS.

 The Green family has no moral objection to 16 of 20 contraceptives required in the mandate, and Hobby Lobby has continued its longstanding practice of covering these drugs and services for their employees.
 However, the Greens could not provide or pay for four drugs and devices like the morning-after pill and the week-after pill.
 Covering these services would violate their deeply held religious belief that life begins at the moment of conception.